zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-caching.md

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Data/MasterDetailBrowse/MasterDetailBrowseData.ts", "section": "data-overview#create-data-cache"}

-1. Each blade and part `ViewModel` creates a `DataView` in its constructor, so that it can load and refresh data for the blade or part.
+2. Each blade and part `ViewModel` creates a `DataView` in its constructor, so that it can load and refresh data for the blade or part.

-    {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/DetailViewModels.ts", "section": "data#entityCacheView"}
+{"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/DetailViewModels.ts", "section": "data#entityCacheView"}

-1. When the blade or part `ViewModel` receives its parameters in the `onInputsSet` method, the `ViewModel` calls the  `dataView.fetch()` method to load data.
+3. When the blade or part `ViewModel` receives its parameters in the `onInputsSet` method, the `ViewModel` calls the  `dataView.fetch()` method to load data.

-   {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#onInputsSet"}
+   {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#onInputsSet"}

 ### The QueryCache